 Often, expert legal researchers will combine search terms, connectors, and expanders into a single search as a way to get precise, relevant results.
-When constructing advanced searches using multiple operators, it often becomes necessary to break your search query into individual parts with parentheses, which will tell the computer to do one thing at a time (much as parentheses work in math problems).
-Using parentheses is especially important if combining the connectors OR and AND so that the computer knows precisely what you want.
-For example, if I wanted to use WestlawNext to find the Kentucky laws on determining child custody after divorce and had no foreknowledge of what specific terms the Commonwealth of Kentucky prefers, I might craft the following search:
+When constructing advanced searches using multiple operators, it is sometimes helpful to break your search query into individual parts with parentheses.
+At one point in time the parentheses were necessary to tell the computer the order in which the operators should be applied (much as parentheses work in math problems).
+Today most legal research platforms no longer need the parentheses, but it can be helpful to the researcher to identify visually how the operators will be applied.
+For example, if I wanted to use Westlaw to find the Oregon cases in which embryos are discussed as property in a divorce, I might craft the following search:

-advanced: (divorce OR "dissolution of marriage") AND (custod! /s child!)
+advanced: embryo! /p property /p (divorce OR "dissolution of marriage")